alifcapital/EventBus.RabbitMQ/README.md

 }
 ```

-Since we want to publish our an event to the RabbitMQ, the event subscriber must implement the `IMessageBrokerEventPublisher` by passing the type of event we want to publish.
+Since we want to publish our an event to the RabbitMQ, the event publisher must implement the `IMessageBrokerEventPublisher` by passing the type of event we want to publish.
 And, inject the `IEventPublisherManager` interface to publish the publishing `UserCreated` event to the `RabbitMQ`.
-When we use the `Send` method of the `IEventSenderManager` to send an event, the event is first stored in the database.
-Based on our configuration (_by default, after one second_), the event will then be automatically execute the `PublishAsync` method of created the `CreatedUserMessageBrokerEventPublisher` event publisher.
+When we use the `Store` method of the `IOutboxEventManager` interface to publish an event, the event is first stored in the database.
+Then, based on our configuration (_by default, after one second_), the event will then be automatically execute the `PublishAsync` method of created the `CreatedUserMessageBrokerEventPublisher` event publisher.

 If an event fails for any reason, the server will automatically retry publishing it, with delays based on the configuration you set in the [Outbox section](https://github.com/alifcapital/EventStorage?tab=readme-ov-file#options-of-inbox-and-outbox-sections).